Sraddha-Agrawal/L2S/README.md

 | `Fig2/`      | Figure 2          |
 | `Fig3/`      | Figure 3          |

-Large raw/generated files were excluded from this GitHub version to keep the repository lightweight.
-The included files are intended to document the figure-generation workflow and provide the lightweight data needed for reproducing the manuscript plots.
+The input data required for reproducing the manuscript plotting workflows are included, with one exception: a `*.pkl` file used for plotting displacive excitation dynamics results is not included because its size exceeds 10 GB.

 ## How to Use